LaunchSchoolKalisz/Launch_School_RB130/study_guide/blocks.md

 ## Explicit Block Parameters

 All methods in Ruby can take an implicit block.
 An implicit block is one that is passed to a method call as an argument, without being named explicitly or assigned to a parameter once passed into the method.
 Because of this, an implicit block is essentially anonymous.
 The only way we can handle, or execute, the block within the method is with a call to `yield`, passing along any arguments it may require.
-We can save its return value into a local variable but not the block itself.
+We can save its return value into a local variable.
+We can not save the block itself.

 It is, however, possible to assign an **explicit block** to a parameter.
 This block gets treated as a _named object_, and therefore can be passed around, referenced, reassigned, invoked multiple times, and manipulated in a way that an implicit block cannot.
 Essentially, the way we do this is to **convert the block argument into a Proc**.